tgrabchev/notejam/README.md

 ## The AWS Infrastructure as Code

-- The infrastructure code can be found in the Infrastructure folder
+- The Infrastructure code can be found in the Infrastructure folder
 - The documentation/diagrams can be found in the Documents folder
 - All the Terraform files can be used as module to be install for Test and Dev in further stage of the project